HaRsH8747/SwiftBites/README.md

 # SwiftBites

 ## Overview
-This is an iOS application built using Swift, it  following the MVVM (Model-View-ViewModel) architectural pattern.
+This is an iOS application built using Swift, it is a food ordering app, it  following the MVVM (Model-View-ViewModel) architectural pattern.
 The app ensures a clean separation of concerns, making the code more manageable and scalable.

 ## Features
 - Implements MVVM architecture